 I went outside with binoculars.
-There were patches of clouds, but things looked good.
+There were patches of clouds.
 The moon was in Leo between Regulus and Saturn.
-I saw them together through my binoculars.

 The moon was dark on the bottom of its left side.
 It looked like a cookie with a bite out of it.
-I saw features: Tycho, Plato & the foot with 3 toes.
-The curve of Earth's shadow struck me.
-It was well-defined, and I understood how ancient Greeks knew the earth was round.
+I saw features: Plato, Tycho & the foot with 3 toes.
+The curve of Earth's shadow was well-defined, and I understood how the ancient Greeks knew the earth was round.
 I could also see how less enlightened cultures invented weird stories.
-The Vikings told of a wolf devouring the moon.
+Vikings told of a wolf devouring the moon.

 The moon darkened, and I thought it might disappear.
 I thought there might be dust in our atmosphere.
 The partial phase was striking with half the moon inside the umbra.

-A totally eclipsed moon is still visible because our atmosphere bends light onto its surface.
-Our atmosphere scatters light with short wavelengths.
+A totally eclipsed moon is visible because our atmosphere bends light onto its surface.
 Long wavelengths like orange and red reach the moon.
-I imagined myself on the moon, watching Earth cover the sun.
+I imagined myself on the moon watching Earth cover the sun.

 Totality lasted 50 minutes as the moon traveled through Earth's shadow.
 During totality, Regulus and Saturn brightened as did all the stars.
-It was hard to see them because I was in the middle of Nashville.
+They were hard to see because I was in the middle of Nashville.
 I called Michael!
 He was taking pictures.
 Totality is boring!
 It is the going in and coming out that titillates.
-Action resumed as the moon emerged on the other side of Earth's shadow.
+The drama resumed as the moon emerged on the other side of Earth's shadow.
 It lightened around the bottom rim.
 Suddenly, it was one-third lit, then half-lit.
-The moon looked like a snowman's head wearing a toboggan.
+The moon looked like a snowman's head with a toboggan.
 The roundness of our planet was unmistakable.
-I sat on a bench in the courtyard and watched the full moon emerge as if nothing had happened.
+I sat on a bench in the courtyard and watched a full moon emerge as if nothing had happened.
 Clouds rolled in the instant the eclipse was over.
 Too late!
 I had seen one of nature's great spectacles!